pvrego/adaino/README.md

 When you did not have a device library, you could say... well...I do not have a device library, but now that you have it (I am talking about Adaino, ok?), use it and be happy!

 If you want to learn Ada, check it out [An Introduction to Ada](http://www.adaic.org/learn/materials/intro/).
+You may also read [Integrating 8-bit AVR Micro-Controllers in Ada](https://www.academia.edu/2490736/Integrating_8-bit_AVR_Micro-Controllers_in_Ada).

 ### Project Status and Goals ###